VirgilSecurity/virgil-sdk-javascript/docs/get-started/encrypted-communication.md

 ![Virgil Intro](/docs/img/Guides_introduction.png "Sign & Encrypt")

-In order to sign then encrypt messages, the Sender must load their own recently generated Virgil Key and search for the receiver's Virgil Cards at Virgil Services, where all Virgil Cards are saved.
+To sign and encrypt messages, the Sender must load their own recently generated Virgil Key and search for the receiver's Virgil Cards at Virgil Services, where all Virgil Cards are saved.

 ```javascript
 Promise.all([